 This equipment works by separating the grease and oils from wastewater.
 Greasy wastewater entering the interceptor passes through a vented flow control fitting that regulates the flow of the wastewater.
 The wastewater then passes over a series of separator baffles, or regulating devices within the interceptor, that separates grease, fat and oil.
 The grease then floats to the top of the interceptor and accumulates until manually removed.
 The wastewater continues to flow through the interceptor, into a discharge pipe, and then to the City’s sewer system.

 Installing and Maintaining Your Grease Interceptor

 If a grease interceptor is not properly installed or maintained it will not do its job!
 For your own assurance, DEP requires that only licensed plumbers install grease interceptors.
 These interceptors must be the proper size to work correctly.
 A licensed plumber can determine the correct size.
-Plumbers and business owners may also write to DEP’s Bureau of Wastewater Treatment, Pollution Prevention Section, for technical assistance.
+Plumbers and business owners may also write to DEP’s Bureau of Wastewater Treatment, Compliance Engineering Section, for technical assistance.

 DEP enforces the City’s sewer use regulations and may fine businesses that are not in compliance.
 DEP routinely sends inspectors to businesses to check interceptors and make sure they are correctly sized, properly installed, maintained, and operating effectively.
 If a business has an interceptor that is too small, inspectors will order the owner or operator to install the proper unit, based on New York City’s Building Code and Sewer Use Regulations.
 The maximum penalty for not complying with the rules is currently $10,000 per day, per violation.
 To avoid the expense of such fines, install the correctly sized unit and maintain it properly.